Concentrated Solar Thermo-Photocatalytic Water Splitting

 Project summary description:

 Sparc Hydrogen is developing next generation green hydrogen technology using a process known as photocatalytic water splitting (PWS).
 This process is an alternative to producing green hydrogen via electrolysis, using only sunlight, water and a photocatalyst.
-Sparc Hydrogen’s patent pending solar reactor is demonstrated to improve the efficiency of PWS to separate hydrogen from water.
-Given lower infrastructure requirements, and energy use, if successful, the ‘Sparc Green Hydrogen’ process has the potential to deliver a cost competitive advantage over electrolysis driven by renewable energy.
+Sparc Hydrogen’s patented solar reactor is demonstrated to improve the efficiency of PWS to separate hydrogen from water.
+Given lower infrastructure requirements, and energy use, if successful, the ‘Sparc Green Hydrogen’ process has the potential to deliver a cost competitive advantage over electrolysis driven by costly renewable energy.
+With the technology proven in a prototype testing at CSIRO’s Energy Centre in 2024, Sparc Hydrogen is embarking on a pilot testing phase to advance the technology to TRL 6-7.

 Related publications and key links: